AlephaNull/Philosiphy/README.md

 # Philosiphy

-A simple (>20 lines) Python program that prints a philosophical quote in large ASCII text.
+A stupdly simple single-file python program that pulls a random philsosphical quote and figlets it onto your terminal.

+Made w/ Beautiful Soup